bomonike/bomonike.github.io/software-dev.md

 * LLMs => L L Ms

 TODO: Use SSML for Pronunciation: Implement Speech Synthesis Markup Language (SSML) to specify how certain words should be pronounced.
 Wrap problematic words in &LT;phoneme> tags using either the International Phonetic Alphabet (IPA) or CMU Arpabet to guide the pronunciation accurately. https://elevenlabs.io/docs/speech-synthesis/prompting

+Recently, <strong>Artificial Intelligence</strong> such as ChatGPT makes it possible to get output using <strong>natural language</strong> like two people talking to each other.